Los Angeles Limousine Accident Lawyer

 In most cases, California passenger transports for hire must get approval and permits from the PUC.
 But several companies are exempt from these State requirements.
 Of special interest, taxis and ambulance services are locally regulated based on the city and county operations.
-The location of these regulations is in California Public Utilities.
-Code Sections 226 and 5353.
+The location of these regulations is in California Public Utilities Code Sections 226 and 5353.
 The PUC issues PSC permits/certificates and charter-party carrier/TCP permits/certificates of particular interest.

-These are different from each other in many ways.
+These rules are different from each other in many ways.
 For example, a PSC allows transportation services to the general public on a paid fare basis.
 The PSC operator usually works a “fixed” route.
 So they typically have a regular schedule, such as airport shuttles or Dial a Ride services.

 TCP charters make up the standard license operated under by most limousine companies.
-Moreover, these licenses are primarily to handle passengers with a prearranged itinerary such as a bachelorette party or another event destination and return trip.
+Moreover, these licenses primarily handle passengers with a prearranged itinerary such as a bachelorette party or another event destination and return trip.
 Other examples of these round trip excursions include wine tasting tours or sightseeing.
 Usually, they are exclusive and akin to private party transport.